polar-app/polar-app/content/docs/Feedback-and-Feature-requests.md

 # Feedback and feature requests

 There are two main ways to provide feedback – either by video or through our 2-question survey.
-You can find both in the ```?``` button on the bottom right.
+You can find both when pressing the ```?``` button on the bottom right.

 <img class="img-fluid" src="https://i.imgur.com/uKih2fw.png">